Gerald Smyth: Death

 Colonel Smyth's speech marked him for attention from the IRA.
 He subsequently returned to Cork and took lodgings at the Cork & County Club, an Anglo-Irish social club.
 On the evening of 17 July 1920 he was in the smoking room when a six-man IRA team led by Dan "Sandow" O'Donovan entered and allegedly said to him, "Colonel, were not your orders to shoot on sight?
 Well you are in sight now, so prepare."
 Colonel Smyth jumped to his feet before being riddled with bullets.
 Despite being shot twice in the head, once through the heart and twice through the chest, the Colonel staggered to the passage where he dropped dead.
 He was 34 years old.

 Colonel Gerald Smyth was buried at Banbridge, County Down on 21 July 1920.
 His funeral was followed by a three-day sectarian riot during which a Protestant man William Steritt was shot and killed, two days after attending his funeral.
 Three Irish nationalists were later convicted of firearms offences.
-The date of Smyth's burial coincided with the mass expulsion or "clearing" of Catholics, Socialists and Protestants (that were considered disloyal) from Belfast's shipyards, foundries, linen mills and other commercial concerns that was part of the Troubles of the early 1920s.
+The date of Smyth's burial coincided with the mass expulsion or "clearing" of Catholics, Socialists and Protestants (that were considered disloyal) from Belfast's shipyards, foundries, linen mills and other commercial concerns that was part of The Troubles in Ulster (1920-1922).

 Smyth's brother, George Osbert Smyth, allegedly became a member of the Dublin District Special Branch, nicknamed the Cairo Gang, a group of British intelligence officers in Dublin sent specially to spy on leading IRA figures.
 Osbert Smyth was fatally shot in October 1920 while trying to arrest IRA members Dan Breen and Seán Treacy at a house in Drumcondra.
 Several other Cairo Gang members were shot dead early in the morning of Bloody Sunday, 21 November 1920, on the orders of Michael Collins.

 Smyth was honoured by the Orange Order who renamed Loyal Orange Lodge 518 as the 'Colonel Smyth Memorial Lodge' (Steritt was similarly commemorated by Orange Lodge 257).
 According to historians Tom Mahon and James Gillogly, "Smyth was the most senior police officer killed in the conflict."